davidlang42/threadsplitter/docs/terms.md

 ThreadSplitter is hosted in Google's Apps Scripts environment, so your data is only stored in your GMail account and never leaves Google's servers.

-As always, you are bound by Google’s [terms of service](https://policies.google.com/terms?hl=en-US) in using the Google Tasks ecosystem.
+As always, you are bound by Google’s [terms of service](https://policies.google.com/terms?hl=en-US) in using the GMail ecosystem.

 Back to [home page](index.md).